3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Getting to Warsaw

-We traveled to Warsaw by plane, arriving from Tbilisi and departing to Kotor (via Belgrade), at the Warsaw Chopin Airport.
-On recommendation from our Airbnb hosts, we used Uber to get to and from the airport to the city.
+On recommendation from our Airbnb host, we used Uber to get to and from the airport to the city.
 You could also book a private transfer to Warsaw in advance.

 Getting around Warsaw

-General Transportation Tips
+General Warsaw Travel Tips

 Where To Stay in Warsaw

-The Royal Castle in Warsaw, Poland
+Castle Square and Royal Castle in Warsaw, Poland

-Budget travelers might want to take a look at Warsaw hostels, like DREAM Hostel Warsaw or Warsaw Downtown Hostel – or check for Couchsurfing hosts in Warsaw, where you can stay for free.
+Budget travelers might want to take a look at Warsaw Hostels, like DREAM Hostel Warsaw or Warsaw Downtown Hostel – or check for Couchsurfing hosts in Warsaw, where you can stay for free.

 Before You Go to Warsaw, Poland

-Looking for more travel planning tips?
-Head over to our Travel Planning page for our complete packing lists and other travel resources!
+Looking for more Travel Planning Tips?
+Head over to our Travel Planning Page for our complete packing lists and other travel resources!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com